 It is a virtual network based on LinkedIn, a professional networking platform with groups for almost every conceivable profession, trade and interest.
 Pre-launch research showed over 50% of club chairmen were already registered on LinkedIn – reinforcing evidence of the professional complexion of the community – and only one click away from Network membership.
 There was no need to set up an expensive bespoke membership platform; cyberspace is awash with such ‘churches without congregations’.

-The Network now has over 1,000 members representing almost as many clubs.
-That’s around two-thirds of all Clubmark clubs around the country from Cornwall to Durham, Norfolk to Dyfed.
+The Network now has over 1,100 members representing around 1,000 clubs.
+That’s approaching two-thirds of all Clubmark clubs around the country from Cornwall to Durham, Norfolk to Dyfed.
 Our original 50% recruitment target was based on the LinkedIn membership research and the likely attraction of such a network to the broad mass of club officers.
 Some have been in post for years and may not see the need for a network.
 Others would inevitably be deterred by its virtual nature.
 But many of the current members were new to LinkedIn when they joined and the membership profile traverses the age and experience range of the club officer community.
 So that 50% target is now a minimum and we are actively seeking members through a variety of channels beyond an inexact mailing list gathered from Play Cricket and ‘word-of-mouth’ promotion by the many advocates in the Network.

 The recruitment effort could be transformed by ECB and county board endorsement.
 But we have never sought that.
 We have sought open dialogue and regularly update key ECB people on our progress.
 Inevitably there is suspicion, in some quarters, around an initiative that is not driven or sustained by the centre.
 Undoubtedly, that is not helped by a rigorously enforced policy to exclude from joining all whose primary purpose is not as a club officer.
 However, that policy is important to promoting open, full and frank discussion which would not happen if professionals were part of the Network, even as passive observers.
 Learning is as valuable from sharing mistakes as successes.